Spatio-temporal smoothing, interpolation and prediction of income distributions based on grouped data: Introduction

-Some relevant extant studies on mixture models under spatio-temporal settings are as follows. \cite{fernandez02} considered a spatial mixture model for areal data with a variable number of components and spatially varying mixing proportions. \cite{neelon14} considered a multivariate normal mixture model for areal data.
-The model included spatial random effects in the component distributions and mixing proportions.
-Considering the Poisson mixture, \cite{hossai14} proposed the algorithms for variable and model selections, as well as for relabeling posterior simulation. \cite{viroli11} proposed a general finite mixture model for three-way arrays based on matrix normal distributions.
-A model for analysing spatio-temporal multivariate data presents a special case in which the spatial effects are incorporated in the mixing proportions. \cite{paci18} and \cite{vanhatalo20} considered the spatio-temporal mixture models for point-referenced data.
-Several studies employed the Bayesian nonparametric mixture approaches to analyse spatio-temporal data.
-These approaches are built around or connected to the Dirichlet process mixture models \citep{kottas08,zhang16,lee20,wang22}.
+Some relevant studies have explored mixture models within spatio-temporal settings. \cite{fernandez02} considered a spatial mixture model for areal data featuring a variable number of components and spatially varying mixing proportions. \cite{neelon14} considered a multivariate normal mixture model for areal data, incorporating spatial random effects into both the component distributions and mixing proportions.
+Regarding the Poisson mixture, \cite{hossai14} proposed algorithms for variable and model selection, and relabelling posterior simulation. \cite{viroli11} proposed a general finite mixture model for three-way arrays based on matrix normal distributions.
+A model for analysing spatio-temporal multivariate data presents a special case in which the spatial effects are incorporated in the mixing proportions.
+In the context of point-referenced data, \cite{paci18} and \cite{vanhatalo20} considered spatio-temporal mixture models.
+Additionally, several studies employed Bayesian nonparametric mixture approaches to analyse spatio-temporal data, typically built upon or connected to Dirichlet process mixture models \citep{kottas08,zhang16,lee20,wang22}.

 The remainder of this paper is organised as follows.
-Section~\ref{sec:data} describes the challenges of analysing the HLS data of Japan.
-Section~\ref{sec:method} describes the spatio-temporal mixture modelling for the grouped income data.
-Section~\ref{sec:sim} presents the simulation studies to demonstrate the performance of the proposed method.
-Section~\ref{sec:real} presents the application of the proposed method to the analyses of HLS data.
-Finally, Section~\ref{sec:conc} provides the summarised conclusions.
+Section~\ref{sec:data} describes the challenges inherent in analysing the HLS data of Japan.
+Section~\ref{sec:method} introduces the proposed spatio-temporal mixture modelling framework for the grouped income data.
+In Section~\ref{sec:sim}, we present a simulation studies to demonstrate the performance of the proposed method, followed by an application to the HLS data in Section~\ref{sec:real}.
+Finally, Section~\ref{sec:conc} provides concluding remarks.

-\section{HLS data of Japan}
+\section{{HLS data of Japan}}

-HLS\footnote{The HLS data are available at \url{ https://www.stat.go.jp/english/data/jyutaku/index.html}} is conducted by Japan’s Statistics Bureau to obtain primary data for formulating housing-related policies and to obtain information on the actual status and ownership of houses and buildings, as well as the status of households living in the houses and utilising the land.
-The HLS data also contain information on household incomes in the form of municipality-level grouped data, where the income classes vary from one round to another.
-Notably, HLS does not sample every municipality.
-The set of sampled municipalities varies with each round.